The article is a Canadian online writer whose articles cover various facets of Canada.

 An Amazing Story

 I heard a story a couple of months ago that amazed me.
-It was a true story, those are the best ones, about an eagle.
+It was a true story (those are the best ones) about an eagle.
 This story takes place in Vancouver somewhere.
 It was rumoured that there were bald eagles that would swoop down and grab a small dog or cat.
-This friend of mine that told me the story said that it was commonplace for small dogs and cats to go missing and it was always thought that these animals were being taken by someone.
+My friend who told me the story said that it was commonplace for small dogs and cats to go missing and it was always thought that these animals were being taken by someone.
 No one could figure out the mystery.
 Until one day, someone happened to find the nesting ground of a bald eagle and found it full of dog tags and bones.
 Quite interesting indeed!

 The Bald Eagle